NSClient++ REST API

 Configuration

-section in the nsclient.ini
+Edit the /settings/WEB/server section in the nsclient.ini

-The default values password
+configuration file.
+The default values password and allowed hosts

 ; MODULES - A list of modules.